Fluorescence Quenching and Non-Radiative Relaxation

 Dexter Electron Transfer

 Dexter electron transfer (or Dexter energy transfer or exchange energy transfer) is a mechanism by which electrons are exchanged between a donor and an acceptor when they are in physical contact.
 This exchange can occur either between two different molecules or two parts of the same molecule.
-As the process relies on the overlap of the electron wavefunctions (orbitals), it has a much smaller than FRET, which relies on dipole-dipole interactions.
-Hence, Dexter electron transfer decays exponentially with separation and has a range up to only about 10 Å (0.1 nm).
-It is therefore sometimes referred to as short-range energy transfer.
+As the process relies on the overlap of the electron wavefunctions (orbitals), Dexter electron transfer occurs over much smaller distances than FRET, which relies on dipole-dipole interactions.
+Hence, Dexter electron transfer will decay exponentially with separation and has a range up to only about 10 Å (0.1 nm).
+Because of this, it is sometimes referred to as short-range energy transfer.

 During Dexter electron transfer, an electron in an excited state of the donor will be transferred to an excited state of the acceptor.
 Simultaneously, an electron in the ground state of the acceptor will be transferred to the ground state of the donor.
 In this way, the total number of electrons in each molecule remains constant.
 This exchange can occur either between singlets or triplets, as long as the multiplicity is kept constant.
 As with FRET, the donor emission and acceptor absorption spectra must overlap.